Hey, fellow pet lovers! 👋

 Step Four, Finishing Touches

 Now that we have almost finished stripping Lily, it is time to do the finishing touches.This is when you will want to use that professional fine grooming knife that we mention in step one, to get the dead hair from around her eyes, ears and face.

 Step Five, Lily Looking Lovely & Smart!

 Now that we are almost all finished and you have a very smart-looking Border Terrier, it is time to give your pooch a quick going over with the KONG ZoomGroom brush that we mentioned in step one.
 Once you have got all the loose hair outs, you can let your pooch free.

 We let Lily have another little run around to say well done for putting up with that, she is a little star sometimes!!
 Another handy thing to note is to have plenty of treats on hand at all times as this will make doing the hard parts like your BT’s tail or backend a bit easier.
 These are places Lily really doesn’t like getting stripped so having some tasty treats on hand makes a massive difference.

 Check out a few of Lily’s favourite treats recipes to ensure you have enough for your furry friend.

 Another great post to check out is our Tropiclean, luxury 2 in 1, Pet Shampoo and Conditioner review.
 I love Tropiclean’s grooming products and if you haven’t checked them out it is definitely worth ordering some of their luxury 2 in 1 shampoo and conditioner, as it will keep your pets newly stripped undercoat clean and fresh.

 Things To Note when Stripping A Border Terrier

-There are certain things to note and a few rules to follow when stripping your furry friend such as
+There are certain things to note and a few rules to follow when stripping your Border Terrier that I’ve listed below.

-Place your pooch on a non-slip surface that is at a convenient height, as this makes stripping a lot easier.
+- Place your pet on a non-slip surface that is at a convenient height, as this makes the stripping process a lot easier.

-When hand-stripping your pet use your thumb and index finger to pull out your pet’s hair with a firm and quick motion, always in the direction of the coat.
+- When hand-stripping use your thumb and index finger to pull out your pet’s hair with a firm and quick motion, always in the direction of the coat.